Kate-Pol/Kate-Pol/README.md

-## Hi there 👋, Hi there, my name Kate!
+## Hi there 👋 My name Kate!
 Welcome to my page 💙💛

 ### | Data and Development | Python / SQL | In past - geotech Engineer |